 The alto-clarinet and the modern form of the bassett horn are looking very similar.
 They are low clarinets (in Eb or in F respectively).
 Today they have the characteristic bend in the barrel which is usually made from metal - and they usually show a metal funnel like a bass clarinet although some do not; it seems that is more an esthetical feature.
 Due to the bends the clarinet can be built roughly the same hight as a Bb clarinet and it is usually played just held with your hands (and optionally with a neck strap), while bass clarinets do have a thorn to be placed on the ground (for holding, a wooden bass clarinet is too heavy).

 You find alto clarinets in harmony bands or symphonic bands, hardly ever in classical symphony orchestras.
-And there was only one classical composer who wrote for bassett horn at all; but this composer was Wolfgang Amadeus Mozart and the bassett horn was his favorite instrument.
-Therefore alone it is very likely that this instrument will stay with us forever.
+And there were only few classical compositions for bassett horn at all; but then there was Wolfgang Amadeus Mozart, and the bassett horn was his favorite instrument.
+That alone will make it very likely that this instrument will stay with us forever.